Family Guide

 Help children stay truthful and human.

-Catholic families do not need panic, and they do not need naive permissiveness.
-Children need formation: truthfulness, privacy, discernment, prayer, real friendship, and clear rules they can actually understand.
+Children are not formed by panic or by a shrug.
+They are formed by truthfulness, privacy, discernment, prayer, real friendship, and clear rules they can actually understand.

 House Rules